-This fluency self-check is designed to give your little readers practice and encouragement as they work to build their reading fluency.
-For the blank option, you can make a comment or have students do a check mark if they did it well.
+There are two versions of this fluency self-assessment.
+For the blank option, you can make a comment or have students do a checkmark if they did it well.
 If a student needs to work on that area, they can make a plus sign.
-I also included a happy, straight, and sad face version that’s more younger reader friendly.
-Fluency self-checks help our readers focus more on what the text is actually saying so they can understand the meaning.
+I also included a happy, straight, and sad face version that’s more appropriate for younger readers.

-Students love getting to be the teacher, so I will also let them to these fluency self-checks on each other during literacy stations occasionally.
+Students love getting to be the teacher, so I will also let them do these fluency self-checks on each other during literacy stations occasionally.
 Just a fun way to switch it up!
+Fluency self-checks help our readers focus more on what the text is actually saying so they can understand the meaning.

 If you want to find more ways to practice and assess fluency, I have an entire blog post on that HERE!
 It walks you through three ways to assess fluency and four ways to practice.

 Let’s make tracking fluency super fun and easier for you!
 Not only does the resource include fluency practice, but it includes data pages for student data folders and a bulletin board display to help motivate students.
 Check it out today to make progress monitoring a breeze!

 I personally used this system in my classroom and had excellent results.
 My students loved the incentive, and I loved watching their reading fluency improve throughout the year in a visible way.